 To save yourself some headaches, check the stadium rules before arriving for the game.
 This is especially true if you have babies or toddlers.
-These days, most college and professional stadiums have rules concerning what you can bring in.
-For instance, many stadiums, including all NFL stadiums, only allow you to bring clear bags that are a specific size.
+These days, most college and professional stadiums have rules about what you can bring in.
+For instance, many stadiums, including all NFL stadiums, only allow you to bring in clear bags of a specific size.
 So, be sure to check so you won’t run into a problem.

 Also, check the rules to see who needs tickets.
 At some stadiums, everyone needs a ticket regardless of age.
 While at others, kids under three are free.
 So, check before buying your tickets.

 No matter how excited your kids are at the beginning of the game, they will probably lose interest before time runs out.
 So, be sure to have snacks on hand when they start to get antsy.

 Depending on the stadium, you may be able to bring in your own kid-friendly snacks.
 But, if not, take a trip to the concession stand for a yummy treat for your little ones to enjoy while you watch more of the game.

 Tip #5: Have entertainment.

 In addition to snacks, be sure to have some entertainment on hand to give your kids something to do once they get bored with the game.

 Make sure your entertainment options are appropriate for sitting in a crowded stadium.
 Good choices are a tablet or phone, a book, or small cars.

 I recommend keeping the toys and electronics hidden from your kids until you really need them.
 This will allow them to pay attention to some of the game festivities before they start playing with the toys.

 Tip #6: Point out things your kids will enjoy.